-Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has increased.
-The percentage of patient visits due to influenza-like illness (ILI) has decreased.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories has decreased.
+The percentage of patient visits due to influenza-like illness (ILI) has increased.
 No influenza-associated pediatric deaths were reported.
-One influenza-associated institutional outbreak was reported.
+No influenza-associated institutional outbreaks or school closures were reported.